Hydronephrosis in Infants: Causes, Symptoms, and Treatment

 Hydronephrosis can be an extremely painful condition of the renal system, and can affect anyone, including babies.
-If your baby seems irritable, or cries when urinating, it is best that you consult your paediatrician.
-This condition should not be ignored, as it can have harmful effects.
-Let’s take an in-depth look into hydronephrosis.
+If your baby seems irritable or cries when urinating, it is best that you consult your paediatrician.
+One of the reasons your baby cried while peeing could be hydronephrosis in infants.
+It is a health condition that can happen due to several underlying conditions that obstruct or reverse the flow of urine to the kidneys.
+This condition is frequently detected during prenatal ultrasounds and should not be ignored, as it can have harmful effects on the child’s health.
+Let’s take an in-depth look at hydronephrosis.

 What Is Hydronephrosis?

-Hydronephrosis is a medical condition of the renal system wherein urine cannot be discharged, thus causing pain while urinating.
-The urine moves back towards the kidneys and causes swelling and pressure on the kidney tissue.
+Hydronephrosis is a medical condition affecting the renal system, where urine cannot be discharged, resulting in pain during urination.
+The urine moves back towards the kidneys, causing swelling and pressure on the kidney tissue.
 The blockage is usually located in the ureter.
-Ureters are the tubes connecting the kidney to the bladder.
+Ureters are the tubes that connect the kidneys to the bladder.
 In babies, it is caused mostly by a congenital disease (a disease present from birth) of the renal system.
 The disease can affect one or both kidneys.
-The latter is known as bilateral hydronephrosis in infants.
+The latter is known as bilateral hydronephrosis in infants, and this too can be mild to moderate to severe (1).

 There are many reasons why your child could be suffering from this ailment, apart from it being congenital hydronephrosis.
 These can be any of the following:

 - One of the main causes of hydronephrosis is the presence of kidney stones.
-If the stones are too large, it might lead to blocking of the ureter, resulting in collection of the urine that will eventually cause swelling in the kidneys.
+If the stones are too large, it may lead to the blockage of the ureter, resulting in the accumulation of urine that will eventually cause swelling in the kidneys.
+This condition is called Ureteropelvic Junction (UPJ) Obstruction (3).

 - Hydronephrosis can be caused by the presence of a tumour or cyst, which presses against the ureter, causing a blockage.